clarenceb/vscode-copilot-demo/README.md

 # vscode-copilot-demo

-GitHub Copilot demo using VScode for tester and developer personas
+GitHub Copilot demo using VScode for tester and developer personas.

 ## Developer Persona